nomadic-coding/jira-time-tracker-plus/README.md

 Default option is `assignee=currentUser()`, which will display all issues assigned to you.

 If you are not familiar with JQL, you can go to Jira and adjust all basic filters.
 Then switch to Advanced mode and just copy generated JQL to this field.

+### Default display by
+Choose between 2 display types.

+### Display by Project
+Enter all your project keys you want to track.

+### Display by Parent Issue
+Enter all Parent Issue keys you want to track.